Special Event: 2018 Drug Take Back

 The medications collected at this event are secured by law enforcement and disposed of in an environmentally sound manner by being incinerated.

 This event is offered as a public safety service to help keep prescription drugs out of the hands of kids or others who might abuse them.
 Misuse of prescription drugs is a serious problem, especially with teens and young adults.

 Additionally, improperly disposing of medications, by flushing them down the toilet or throwing them in the trash, can lead to contamination of our drinking water.
 While most drugs can be treated at wastewater treatment plants, some cannot.
 By collecting drugs at this public event, we can keep them out of our water supply.

 How are you able to offer this service?
 Through community partnerships!

 This event is sanctioned and supported by the Drug Enforcement Administration (DEA) as part of their National Take-Back Initiative.
-We are able to offer this service due to the volunteer support of our Reserve Deputies, Auxiliary Team, and Search and Rescue members.
+We are able to offer this service due to the volunteer support of our Reserve Deputies, Auxiliary Team, CERT, and Search and Rescue members.
 We also rely on support from our community partners, the Philomath Police Department, Covanta, and the Benton County Health Services.